mainmatter/100-exercises-to-learn-rust/book/src/04_traits/05_trait_bounds.md

 ## Generic programming

 We can do better using **generics**.
-Generics allow us to write that works with a **type parameter** instead of a concrete type:
+Generics allow us to write code that works with a **type parameter** instead of a concrete type:

 ```rust
 fn print_if_even<T>(n: T)